Digimon Story: Cyber Sleuth – Hacker's Memory

 is a role-playing video game developed by Media.Vision and published by Bandai Namco Entertainment for PlayStation 4 and PlayStation Vita.
 It is the follow-up to 2015's Digimon Story: Cyber Sleuth, part of the Digimon Story series, and based on the larger Digimon franchise.
 The game shares elements and locations from its predecessor, while featuring a new story set during its events.

 The game was released in Japan on December 14, 2017, and worldwide on January 19, 2018.
 A port of the game and its predecessor, Digimon Story Cyber Sleuth: Complete Edition, was released on October 18, 2019, for Nintendo Switch and Windows.
+The PC versions were released in Japan on August 5, 2026.

 Gameplay

 Digimon Story: Cyber Sleuth – Hacker's Memory is a role-playing game, played from a third-person perspective where the player takes control of Keisuke Amasawa, a Digimon tamer who can command up to three of his companions in battle against other Digimon.
 The player can choose between either Gotsumon, Betamon, or Tentomon as their partner at the start of the game, with more obtainable as the story is progressed.

 It features 341 creatures in total, including all those present in the original version of Digimon Story: Cyber Sleuth, plus an additional 92.
 It also contains many of the original areas and maps found in its predecessor along with new additions.